AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 Will add the buttons [COLOR] and [TEXTURE] to the [ADJUST] menu.

+The UUID of the avatar is also sent.
+When a different avatar is controlling the menu with [AVcontrol](/avsitter2_control.html), then [ADJUST] sends the controller and sitter UUIDs, separated by the pipe (`|`) character.

+To override this and provide compatibility with generic scripts that respond to link messages, see [AMENU](#amenu).

 ### AMENU
 Placed once at the top of the notecard, enables and disables the [ADJUST] menu.